 Robert Royce began his ballet training at Greensboro Ballet in Greensboro, NC at the age of ten.
-He continued to study at the North Carolina School of the Arts under numerous teachers including Gyula Pandi, Mellissa Hayden and Duncan Noble.
-During the summers away from NCSA, Mr. Royce attended summer intensives at Pacific Northwest Ballet, Hungarian National Ballet and School of American Ballet.
-At the age of sixteen Robert moved to New York to study under Richard Rapp and Stanley Williams at School of American Ballet.
+He continued to study at the North Carolina School of the Arts under numerous teachers including Gyula Pandi, Mellissa Hayden, and Duncan Noble.
+During the summers away from NCSA, Rob attended summer intensives at Pacific Northwest Ballet, Hungarian National Ballet and School of American Ballet.
+At the age of sixteen, he moved to New York to study under Richard Rapp and Stanley Williams at the School of American Ballet.

-Jesse Tidquist started her ballet training at the age of 4 and her love of ballet ultimately led her to The Charleston Ballet in Charleston, West Virginia, where she performed soloist roles in many ballets.
+Jesse Tidquist started her ballet training at the age of four.
+Her love of ballet ultimately led her to The Charleston Ballet in Charleston, West Virginia, where she performed soloist roles in many ballets.
 She then joined Ballet Theatre of Maryland, also performing soloist roles.
 She moved to Philadelphia to train under Christopher Fleming and his company BalletFleming, performing in ballets such as Janis and Joe and Gaspar, a Pirate Fantasy.

-She has been performing and teaching at Burklyn Ballet Theatre since 2010.
-While at Burklyn, she has performed many principal roles in classical ballets and soloist roles in contemporary works choreographed by Robert Mills of Oklahoma City Ballet, Alun Jones of Louisville Ballet, Jared Mesa of Western Arkansas Ballet, and husband Robert Royce.
-She joined New York State Ballet in 2017, performing as Mina in Robert Royce’s Dracula, the Sugarplum Fairy in The Nutcracker, and soloist roles in Carmina Burana, Mozart’s Requiem, and Romeo & Juliet.
+Jesse has been performing and teaching at Burklyn Ballet Theatre since 2010.
+While at Burklyn, she has performed many principal roles in classical ballets and soloist roles in contemporary works choreographed by Robert Mills of Oklahoma City Ballet, Alun Jones of Louisville Ballet, Jared Mesa of Western Arkansas Ballet, and her husband, Robert Royce.
+She joined New York State Ballet in 2017, performing as Mina in Dracula, the Sugarplum Fairy in The Nutcracker, and soloist roles in Carmina Burana, Mozart’s Requiem, and Romeo & Juliet.
 She is looking forward to her second season with the company.

-Gierre J Godley is a dancer, choreographer, and teacher currently living and working in NYC.
+Gierre J. Godley is a dancer, choreographer, and teacher currently living and working in NYC.
 He began his training in Arkansas under the direction of C. Michael Tidwell and Arleen Sugano, and he also had the privilege of training at the Ailey School.
-Gierre attended Millikin University where he received a BS in Biology and a Dance Minor and in 2010 he received his MFA from NYU’s Tisch School of the Arts.
-As a choreographer, Gierre has created works for The Steffi Nossen Dance Company, The Ailey School, Threads Dance Projects, Dance Canvas, Sacred Heart University, Eryc Taylor Dance, Fusionworks Dance Company, NYU, Dance on the Lawn, USF at Tampa and the Tidwell Project Dance Ensemble.
+Gierre attended Millikin University, where he received a BS in Biology with a Dance minor, and in 2010, he received his MFA from NYU’s Tisch School of the Arts.
+As a choreographer, Gierre has created works for The Steffi Nossen Dance Company, The Ailey School, Threads Dance Projects, Dance Canvas, Sacred Heart University, Eryc Taylor Dance, Fusionworks Dance Company, NYU, Dance on the Lawn, USF at Tampa, and the Tidwell Project Dance Ensemble.

-While completing his Master Degree, Gierre furthered his studies in pedagogy and was a founding instructor for the Future Dance & Dancemakers program at NYU.
-Since he has guest taught for numerous Universities & Companies across the US.
-His classes have been described as “through the roof with energy & substance!”
+While completing his master’s degree, Gierre furthered his studies in pedagogy and was a founding instructor for the Future Dance & Dancemakers program at NYU.
+Since then, he has guest taught for numerous universities and companies across the US.
+His classes have been described as “through the roof with energy and substance!”

 In 2010, Gierre created PROJECT 44, an all-male troupe dedicated to showcasing the beauty of male artistry throughout the arts.
 The group has been performing in various national and international venues since 2010.
-In 2016 Gierre was awarded the NECF Award and Echo Award.
-Gierre is currently on faculty at The College of Mount Saint Vincent, Suffolk County Community College, Connecticut Dance Center, and is a performer in the NYC Bessie Award Winning show “Then She Fell.”
+In 2016, Gierre was awarded the NECF Award and Echo Award.
+Gierre is currently on faculty at The College of Mount Saint Vincent, Suffolk County Community College, and Connecticut Dance Center, and is a performer in the NYC Bessie Award winning show, “Then She Fell.”

-Maxx Passion performed with Edisa Weeks/Delirious Dances, and the Artichoke Dance Company.
-She has taught master classes at ACDFA, Michigan Dance Day, Detroit School of the Arts, and for Léon Dance Arts NY & Brattleboro School of Dance’s summer intensive programs.
-Maxx was an artist in residence at OMI Dance International, and CAMAC Center D’Art in France.
-She performs and co-produces dance work with UnderOneDances, where they explore ways to engage an audience before, during and after the performance; she presented a paper on this topic at the Society of Dance History Scholars conference in Trondheim, Norway.
-Maxx received her BFA from the University of the Arts, and her MFA from the University of Michigan where she was the recipient of the Rackham Merit Fellowship.
-She is based in NYC. maxxismaxx.com
+Maxx Passion is a dance artist based in NYC.
+She performed with Edisa Weeks/Delirious Dances and the Artichoke Dance Company, and was an artist in residence at OMI Dance International and CAMAC Center D’Art in France.
+She performs and co-produces dance work with UnderOneDances, which explores ways to engage an audience before, during, and after the performance; she presented a paper on this topic at the Society of Dance History Scholar’s conference in Trondheim, Norway.
+Her newest adventures include the medium of film, both in the narrative and dance realms; she has produced work for Seat 6 Films in the former and was an adjudicator for the 2019 Opine Film Festival in the latter.
+Maxx received her BFA from the University of the Arts and her MFA from the University of Michigan, where she was the recipient of the Rackham Merit Fellowship.